 When it comes to crafting delectable eats at hip restaurants nestled in re-invented old buildings, Curt Catallo and Ann Stevenson are local heroes.

-And, besides having the “most macked” mac ‘n cheese in metro Detroit, they know the trick to a quick ‘n happy family photo shoot.
+And, besides having the “most macked” mac ‘n cheese in metro Detroit – and making our list of top family restaurants in Detroit from A to Z – they know the trick to a quick ‘n happy family photo shoot.

-“We bribed the kids with the featured desserts!” says Curt, 44.
+“We bribed the kids with the featured desserts!” says Curt.

 This mom-and-dad team definitely has full plates.
-They own the popular Clarkston Union and Union Woodshop restaurants in downtown Clarkston – and current hottest-table-in-town Vinsetta Garage in Berkley.
+They own the popular Clarkston Union and Union Woodshop restaurants in downtown Clarkston – plus the Fenton Fire Hall and one of the hottest-table-in-town restaurants Vinsetta Garage in Berkley.

-As for juggling their other jobs – Ann runs the Union General Store, a modern take on the traditional gathering spot adjacent to the Clarkston Union, while Curt heads Union AdWorks, a busy 60-person advertising shop – with raising Cassius, 9 and Cosima, 8?
+As for juggling their other jobs – Ann runs the Union General Store, a modern take on the traditional gathering spot adjacent to the Clarkston Union, while Curt heads Union AdWorks, a busy advertising shop – with raising Cassius and Cosima?
 Well, this duo walks that line with such flair that they make it look easy and, dare we say it, fun.

-“We have a shorthand,” as Ann, 45, puts it, “and we have a forgiveness for how short the shorthand can get.”
+“We have a shorthand,” as Ann puts it, “and we have a forgiveness for how short the shorthand can get.”

 Oh, and did we mention they literally live above the store?

 It’s a recipe that’s just right for them.
 For one thing, both love what they do, so shoptalk at the dinner table is just fine, Curt says.
 And they’ve been together so long (they met at college in Vermont at age 18 and have been married more than 15 years), they grew together as business owners, Ann adds.